Tsmbtw/Tsmbtw/README.md

-hi i am omar hesham i am 24 years old i graduated from faculty of computer and information science Ain Shams Universty i am intersted in web development and web security i am currently learning node js and noSQL databases like mongoDB i practice now on making RESTFUL APIS and make a simple communction between the front-end part and the back-end Contact me at omarr.hesham98@gmail.com
+I am Omar Hesham.
+I graduated from Faculty of Computer and Information Sciences, Computer Systems Department,  Ain Shams University in July 2021.
+I currently work as a Sys admin.
+I like shell scripting with bash.

+I like all kind of sports really,video games and Esports.

+Contact me at omarr.hesham98@outlook.com

 <!---
 Tsmbtw/Tsmbtw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.